BigManDrewskii/skool-launchpad/userGuide.md

 ## Using Your Website

-The page showcases your Skool Launchpad offer with three main sections.
+The page showcases your Skool Launchpad offer with Studio Drewskii branding throughout.

+**Navigation** features the Skool Launchpad logo on the left.
+Click "Connect with me" to open a popover showing all social links including Skool, YouTube, LinkedIn, Telegram, and Contra.
+Hit the black "Book a Call" button in the top right to start a conversation.

 **Main Content** presents your 10-day launch program.
 Scroll through to see "What you get" including The Brand, The Skool Setup, and The Sales Funnel.
-Review the three-step process and $2,997 pricing.
+Review the three-step process and $2,997 pricing with ROI calculator.
 Click "Book a Strategy Call" to start.

-**Video Carousel** displays your work examples.
+**Video Carousel** displays four work examples.
 Click any thumbnail below the main video to switch content.
 The active thumbnail shows a black border.

-**Sidebar** highlights Studio Drewskii credentials.
-View stats showing 100+ Brands Shipped, 4+ Years at Game7, and 500+ Designers Taught.
-Click "AI Design Club (500+ designers)" or "View Portfolio" to explore more.
-Hit "BOOK A STRATEGY CALL" to connect.
+**Sidebar** highlights Studio Drewskii credentials with the iconic SD logo in the banner.
+View stats showing 100+ Brands Shipped, 7+ Years in Design, and 500+ Designers Taught.
+Read about Andreas Michailidis (Drewskii) and his work at Game7.
+Hit the yellow "BOOK A STRATEGY CALL" button to connect.

 ---